ABOUT PUBLIC COUNSEL

 - Teaming up with other non-profit legal services providers, tenant organizers and community-based organizations throughout Los Angeles County to push forward the implementation of a Right to Counsel for all tenants in eviction proceedings.

-Reporting to the Supervising Staff Attorney and Directing Attorney, the Staff Attorney is a full-time position, based primarily at Public Counsel’s main office at 610 S. Ardmore.
-The position may involves some off-site clinic work in South Los Angeles communities and other parts of Los Angeles County.
+Reporting to the Supervising Staff Attorney, the Staff Attorney is a full-time position, based primarily at Public Counsel’s main office at 610 S. Ardmore.
+The position also involves some off-site clinic work in South Los Angeles communities and other parts of Los Angeles County.

-This is a full-time position that will involve the full breadth of civil litigation activities, administrative work, grant reporting, meeting with clients and community partners, and court appearances.
+This is a full-time position that will involve performing intakes, court appearances, legal research and writing, formal and informal advocacy on behalf of clients, and meeting with clients and community partners.
 The position has the following responsibilities:

-- Assist with preparation of quarterly grant reports regarding case outcomes;
+- Assist with ensuring data accuracy for monthly grant reports regarding referrals and case outcomes;

 - Attend virtual and in-person court hearings as required;